 Thirteen student members of the Strath Haven High School newspaper and yearbook teams commuted daily by SEPTA regional rail to the National High School Journalism Convention (NHSJC) in Philadelphia, Penn. from Nov.
 7-10.
 Accompanied by yearbook co-adviser Mrs. Beth Cohen and newspaper and yearbook adviser Ms. Kate Plows, student journalists participated in three jam-packed days of workshops, contests, and educational sessions.

 The fall convention is one of two annual conventions sponsored by the Journalism Education Association and the National Scholastic Press Association.
-With more than 3,600 student journalists and advisers in attendance, NHSJC is the nation’s largest gathering of high school journalists, advisers and journalism teachers.
+With more than 3,600 student journalists and advisers in attendance, NHSJC is the nation’s largest gathering of high school journalists, advisers, and journalism teachers.

 After extended workshops and tours throughout the day on Thursday, the team attended the evening opening keynote presentation by New York-based documentary filmmaker Matthew O. Henderson.
 The crowded hall at the Marriott Convention Center was a teaser for the packed convention sessions students would experience on Friday and Saturday.

-“It was really great to see so many student journalists in one place at one time, especially the keynote on the first day,” junior Panther Press editor Evie Fernandez said.
+“It was really great to see so many student journalists in one place at one time, especially the keynote on the first day,” sophomore Panther Press editor Evie Fernandez said.
 “There were so many people, which was crazy, but amazing… the people are a really nice community.”

 Students were able to network with colleges, journalism organizations, and many students with similar interests at the exhibit hall and during convention sessions.
 Yearbook and newspaper staff members also learned from 30-minute individual critiques of recent publications with expert journalism educators.